 ©Lindsey Lu/Shutterstock.com

 The reproductive habits of whale sharks are still being studied, but there is a confirmed case of a pregnant whale shark that was caught near Taiwan in 1995.
 Upon examination, scientists found 300 pups.
-Whale sharks are similar to other sharks in that they are ovoviviparous, their eggs are fertilized internally, then they hatch inside the female, and then are delivered by live birth.
-Scientists speculate that live babies are released over a long period of time vs. all at once.
+Whale sharks are similar to other sharks in that they are ovoviviparous, their eggs are fertilized internally, then they hatch inside the female, and are then delivered by live birth.
+Scientists speculate that live babies are released over a long period rather than all at once.

 5. Whale Sharks Have the Largest Eggs, Twice as Big as an Ostrich Egg